 Self-overestimation: We overestimate our talents and prospects in life.

-John overestimates his creativity as a left-handed person.
+Example: John overestimates his creativity as a left-handed person.

 Confirmation bias: The tendency to search for, interpret, favor, and recall information in a way that confirms one's preexisting beliefs or hypotheses.

-John only sees and remembers confirmation for his belief: smart and creative left-handed people.
+Example: John only sees and remembers confirmation for his belief: smart and creative left-handed people.
 This strengthens his conviction.

 2. Hyperactive pattern detection, the confirmation bias and the overconfidence bias

-Hyperactive pattern detection: Seeing patterns in random series.
+Hyperactive pattern detection: Seeing patterns in occurances that are actually random.

-There is no relationship between scoring the first point and winning the game, Joe is mistaken in thinking there is one.
-He sees a pattern that’s not there.
+Example: There is no relationship between scoring the first point and winning the game, and Joe is mistaken in thinking there is one; he sees a pattern that is not there.

-Confirmation bias: Over the years Joe has seen and remembered mostly confirming instances of his belief (games won by teams who scored the first point) and has not noticed or quickly forgotten the disconfirming instances (games lost by teams who won the first point).
+Confirmation bias: Over the years, Joe has primarily witnessed and remembered instances that confirm his belief (games won by teams who scored the first point) and has not noticed or quickly forgotten the disconfirming instances (games lost by teams who won the first point).

-Overconfidence bias: We have too much confidence in the correctness of our own answers (and predictions).
+Overconfidence bias: We have too much faith in the accuracy of our own ideas (and predictions).

-Joe overestimates the likeliness that he will predict the outcome of the game correctly and therefore goes ‘all in'.
+Example: Joe overestimates the likelihood that he will predict the outcome of the game correctly and therefore goes ‘all in'.

-3. Hindsight bias: We overestimate the probability that we would have accorded to the occurrence of a certain event after the event actually occurred.
+3. Hindsight bias: We overestimate the probability that we would have accorded to the occurrence of a certain event after the event already took place.

-Brian reasons afterwards that (before the elections) he predicted the victory of Trump, but that is incorrect.
+Example: Brian reasons afterwards that (before the elections) he predicted the victory of Trump, but that was not actually the case

-4. Loss aversion: We feel the negative impact of a loss stronger than the positive impact of a gain of the same size.
+4. Loss aversion: We feel the negative impact of a loss more intensely than the positive impact of a comparable gain..

-Peter’s loss feels uncomfortable to him, so he tends not to sell his shares below the purchase price, although he would do better because there is no indication that the share price will go up again.
+Peter’s loss feels uncomfortable to him, so he tends not to sell his shares below the purchase price, although that would be better, since there is no indication that the share price will go up again.

 5. Dunning-Kruger effect: The tendency for lay people to overestimate their knowledge of something and for experts to underestimate their knowledge.